Japanese embassy hostage crisis: Demands

 Leftist politician Javier Diez Canseco was among the 38 men who were released soon after the hostages were taken.
 He defended the MRTA and called for the government to negotiate a settlement.
 Diez Canseco said that the hostage-takers are "18 to 20 years old, maybe 21 ...
 They're a group of special forces, commandos.
 I think they're young men who want to live.
 They don't want to die."

 Upon being freed, Alejandro Toledo said that what the MRTA really wanted was an amnesty that would allow its members to participate in public life.
 He said that any attempt to rescue the hostages by force would be "insane," as they were "armed to the teeth."
 Rooms in the building, he said, were wired with explosives, as was the roof.
-He added that the terrorists had anti-tank weapons and wore backpacks that were filled with explosives that could be detonated by pulling a cord on their chest.
+He added that the militants had anti-tank weapons and wore backpacks that were filled with explosives that could be detonated by pulling a cord on their chest.